shuup/shuup/doc/ref/provides.rst

 ``pricing_module``
     Pricing module classes; the pricing module in use is set with the ``SHUUP_PRICING_MODULE`` setting.

+``product_kind_specs``
+    List of classes that define the product kinds that can be used in the platform.
+    The classes must implement the `~shuup.core.specs.product_kind.ProductKindSpec` base class.
+    It is specially used to control which supplier modules can handle certain types of products and also to hide products from the normal admin product list.

 ``service_behavior_component_form``
     Forms for creating service behavior components in Shop Admin.
 When creating a custom `service behavior component